7 Best Places to Live in New York with a Dog in 2025

 Why Are Certain Breeds Banned From NYC Buildings?

-Word of mouth can do a lot to destroy the reputation of a certain breed.
+Word of mouth can do a lot to destroy the reputation of a particular breed.

-When people have bad experiences with a dog breed, they will tell their friends who will, in turn, tell their friends.
+When people have bad experiences with a dog breed, they will tell their friends, who will, in turn, say to their friends.

 Irresponsible pet owners who do not leash or train their dogs may earn their dogs an undeserved bad reputation.